 Now is the time to wrap up the flowers in the paper.
 First fold the point that faces you up over the bottom of the stems that are covered in the paper towel and bag.
 Next fold one side of the diamond paper to cover the flowers and talk the point underneath them.
 Roll the rest of the flowers towards the other point and use a piece of tape to secure the point closed.
 Finish the bouquet by wrapping with a piece of raffia and tying a bow.

 Add a personalized tag to your beautiful bouquet and get ready for the smile that it puts on the face of the person who’s lucky enough to get it.

 Once you have them planted and blooming, here are some ideas for using flowers from your cutting garden.

-See the “Chicken Soup”, “Spaghetti Dinner”, and more creative posy bouquet ideas.
+Love herbs?
+See the “Chicken Soup,” “Spaghetti Dinner,” and more creative posy bouquet ideas here.

-Plant them in a birdcage using a similar method as the pumpkin planter.
+Plant cut flowers in a birdcage using a similar method as the pumpkin planter.
 Add a vase or florist foam on a dish into the birdcage and let the flowers flow freely!
-This was part of a round up on eBay for Birdcages in the Garden decorating ideas.

 For even more cut flower arrangement ideas, have a look at this post by Louise Curley, the author of The Cut Flower Patch: Grow your own cut flowers all year round.
 She shares her best ideas for arranging homegrown flowers here.

 hi Stephanie…i’m a florist,thank you so so much for sharing this useful tips about flowers

 Thank you for the information you shared.

 thanks , very good